mitsuba-renderer/drjit/src/python/docstr.rst

     Return whether textures with :py:func:`use_accel()` set to ``True`` only store the data as a hardware-accelerated CUDA texture.

-    If ``False`` then a copy of the array data will additionally be retained .
+    If ``False`` then a copy of the array data will additionally be retained.

 .. topic:: Texture_shape